GideonFlynn/Item-Catalog/README.md

-# Is it Vegan - A FSND project
+# Item Catalog - A FSND project

-### This app categorizes items in danish.
-The requirements for an item to get displayed is being 100% vegan.
-This is a flask web application, it uses OAuth2 providers to authenticate users and store them in a database.
+#### This is a flask web application, it uses OAuth2 providers to authenticate users and store them in a database.

 The app has CRUD operations for:
 - Categories
 - Shops
 - Manufacturers
 - Items
-  - To add a new category/shop/manufacturer go to 'http://localhost:5050/tablename/new'
+  - To add a new category/shop/manufacturer go to 'http://localhost:5050/<tablename>/new'
-    - For items, instead go to 'http://localhost:5050/category-id/item/new'
+    - For items, instead go to 'http://localhost:5050/<category-id>/<item>/new'
   - To edit an entry - provided you are the creator - go to the entry and press the edit button
   - To delete an entry - provided you are the creator - go to the entry and press the delete button